spier/alba-homegame-calendar/README.md

 ruby create_homegame_calendar.rb a29dcd34.f637522e-c1d948eb.ics > alba-homegame-calendar.ics
 ```

-3. Import `homegame-calendar.ics` into your favorite calendar app of choice.
+3. Import `alba-homegame-calendar.ics` into your favorite calendar app of choice.

 Enjoy the ALBA home games.
 See you there :)